chsasank/chsasank.github.io/_posts/classic_papers/2020-10-31-best-way-to-design-automatic-computing-machine.md

 the face of this beautifully engineered machine, the title I have chosen for my opening remarks in this discussion may sound a little impertinent.
-But, as Dr. Kilburn remarked yesterday, the designer of an electronic calculating machine must continually take decisions, and he does net know when he takes them whether they are right or wrong. "
+But, as Dr. Kilburn remarked yesterday, the designer of an electronic calculating machine must continually take decisions, and he does not know when he takes them whether they are right or wrong. "
 published: 1955-08-31
 twitter_image: https://miro.medium.com/max/930/0*3jGv1es40NHPcTE3.jpg